Dance of the Vampires (musical): United States

 The revised production, described by Steinman as a grand, Wagnerian musical infused with humor reminiscent of Mel Brooks and the gothic sensibilities of Anne Rice, aimed to appeal to audiences skeptical of traditional musicals.
 However, the reimagined script, blending bawdy humor with eroticism, received mixed feedback from potential investors, who admired the score but found the libretto in need of refinement.
-Creative tensions arose between Steinman and the producing team, compounded by challenges in securing sufficient investment for the planned fall 2001 opening.
-These difficulties led to the dismissal of producers Williams and Waxman, with Sonenberg assuming primary producing responsibilities, a move perceived by some as consolidating Steinman's control over the project.
+Creative tensions between Steinman and the producing team, compounded by the inability to secure sufficient investment for the planned fall 2001 opening, led to the dismissal of producers Williams and Waxman, with Sonenberg assuming primary producing responsibilities, a move perceived by some as consolidating Steinman's control over the project.

 To bolster investor confidence, the production sought a prominent lead for the role of Count von Krolock.
 After exploring options such as David Bowie, John Travolta, Richard Gere, and Plácido Domingo, Michael Crawford, renowned for his portrayal of the title character in Andrew Lloyd Webber's The Phantom of the Opera, was cast.
 Crawford's involvement was secured after negotiations granting him creative control over his character and the right of first refusal for future productions in London and Los Angeles.
-Initial reports of a substantial salary were later moderated, with Crawford agreeing to a reduced weekly compensation of $30,000, dismissing earlier figures as exaggerated.
+Initial reports of a substantial salary were later moderated, with Crawford agreeing to a reduced weekly compensation of $30,000, and Steinman dismissing earlier figures as exaggerated.
 His casting was seen as a significant draw, though he insisted on reshaping the role of von Krolock to emphasize comedy, distancing it from comparisons to his prior role in The Phantom of the Opera.
 Crawford also contributed to costume designs and adopted a distinctive accent to facilitate his performance.